wepay/wepay-android/README.md

 ~~~{.java}
 this.wepay.tokenize(paymentInfo, this);
 ~~~
-+ Thats it!
++ That's it!
 The following sequence of events will occur:
     1. The SDK will send the obtained payment info to WePay's servers for tokenization
     2. If the tokenization succeeds, TokenizationHandler's `onSuccess` method will be called
     3. Otherwise, if the tokenization fails, TokenizationHandler's `onError` method will be called with the appropriate error

 ### Integrating the Store Signature API

-+ Implement the CheckoutHandler interfaces
++ Implement the CheckoutHandler interface
 ~~~{.java}
 public class MainActivity extends ActionBarActivity implements CheckoutHandler
 ~~~